Formula of Spies vs Formula of Glynn

 I quote: "It looks like you could be added to an increasing list of people that have rediscovered this formula for the permanent.
 (But the first I think was Balasubramanian in his PhD thesis in India.)
 My 2013 paper indeed shows that there are very many different formulae that are related via an algebraic structure called the Veronesean.
 Maybe I can get someone to put a reference to your articles around 2003-2006 or others on the wikipedia website so that it can be noted there.
 If you have trouble obtaining my reprints you could look at the researchgate site below where many of my papers can be downloaded."

-Once again someone suggested me to write a short note for the American Mathematical Monthly.
-Again I did.
-If I may say so, it was a very readable manuscript.
-With emphasis on the elementary approach.
-With some history of the permanent.
-Just in an educational vein.
-This time the rejection was almost immediate.
+Once again, someone suggested I write a short note for The American Mathematical Monthly.
+And once again, I did.
+If I may say so, it was a very readable manuscript — with an emphasis on the elementary approach, some history of the permanent, and an educational tone.
+This time, the rejection came almost immediately.

 The motivation: “In 2010, Glynn published ‘The permanent of a square matrix,’ a five-page note in The European Journal of Combinatorics that offered four different formulas for the matrix permanent.
 Now comes this manuscript, which offers an elementary proof of the first of these.
 The Monthly does publish new, elementary, proofs of old results, but only if the old results are famous, and/or the new proofs are beautiful and insightful.
 Unfortunately, neither of these applies here; on the contrary, Glynn’s proof was more insightful.
 Consequently, we must decline your submission for publication.”

-I wrote to David Glynn: "So you win 4-1!
+I wrote to David Glynn: "So you win 4–1!
 And your proof was more 'insightful'.
-But imagine you have a class first year students, teaching some graph theory and you come to the permanent.
-Which method would you prefer giving some insight in the calculation of a permanent?"
-Do you prefer the insightful: "connected with invariant theory via the polarization identity for a symmetric tensor"?
+But imagine you’re teaching a first-year graph theory class, and you come to the permanent.
+Which method would you choose to give insight into its calculation?
+Do you prefer the 'insightful' one — connected with invariant theory via the polarization identity for a symmetric tensor?"

-The first e-mail from David Glynn was also his last one.
-All my messages ended in a black hole.
+David Glynn’s first email was also his last.
+All my follow-up messages disappeared into a black hole.

 What next?

-SageMath has various options to calculate the permanent of matrices over a field.
+SageMath offers various options for calculating the permanent of matrices over a field.
 Guess who implemented Ryser's algorithm?
 In the demo worksheet we calculate the permanent of the example in Glynn's 2010 article.
-Look for the differences: In Glynn's formula you see row sums in the iterations in mine col sums.
-This is due to the use of right or left multiplication in matrix theory.
-Results are the same, of course: the sum of all diagonal products!
+Note the differences: in Glynn's formula you see row sums in the iterations; in mine, column sums.
+This difference stems from the use of right or left multiplication in matrix theory.
+The result, of course, is the same: the sum of all diagonal products!

 Important note: The permanent fuction in SageMath accepts rectangular matrices!
 The formula of Spies (and that of Glynn) works only for square matrices.